iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 Yes, the legacy and the new applications may not be visible in Ledger Live without the current firmware.
 Make sure you have the latest versions of both apps on your device.

-### I don't have the original Ledger device that I used when I first set up Trinity.
+### I don't have the original Ledger device that I used when I first set up Firefly.
 Will this be a problem?

-The 24 words mnemonic (also known as the recovery phrase) and your Trinity account index (default 0) are all you need to regain access to your tokens on the IOTA Tangle.
+The 24 words mnemonic (also known as the recovery phrase) and your Firefly account index (default 0) are all you need to regain access to your tokens on the IOTA Tangle.
 The tokens are in no way connected to the hardware itself.
 You can set up a new device with the same recovery phrase to access your tokens.

-### Does it matter if I use a Nano S or Nano X?
-Will the process be the same?

-Yes, the migration process will be the same.

 ### I have run out of space to install more applications on the Ledger.
 What should I do?

 If you're short on space, you may need to remove other cryptocurrency applications from your Ledger device temporarily.
 This will have no impact on the related cryptocurrencies.
 After reinstalling the apps, they will be available again.
 You should refer to the official Ledger support site if you need more help.

-### Do I need to keep the IOTA Legacy app installed on my Ledger Nano after I have finished migration?

-Once you have safely migrated all your account indexes to Firefly, the Legacy IOTA app will no longer be needed.
-Follow official Ledger guidance on how to remove Ledger Nano apps with Ledger Live.

 ## Backups and recovery